Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 Copy editors also look for overly repetitive words and phrases.

-A copy editor’s main goal is to get the manuscript in alignment with the industry standards for proper English usage and to make sure the manuscript conforms with the standards laid out in a style guide—The Chicago Manual of Style, typically.
+A copy editor’s main goal is to get the manuscript in alignment with the industry standards for proper English usage and to make sure the manuscript conforms with the standards laid out in a style guide—The Chicago Manual of Style, typically, although in specialized contexts, other style guides may be used.

 They also use Merriam-Webster’s Collegiate Dictionary to resolve any spelling or hyphenation errors.